 Students can choose to voluntarily make financial contributions to the Higher Education Coordinating Board in recognition of this Washington College Grant.
 All voluntary contributions will be used to provide financial assistance to other students.

-The offer of a Washington State College Grant is subject to and conditioned upon the availability of funds.
+The offer of a Washington College Grant is subject to and conditioned upon the availability of funds.
 The Higher Education Coordinating Board and the institution through which this grant is awarded reserve the right to withdraw, reduce, or modify the grant due to funding limitations or due to changes in circumstances which affect students’ eligibility for the grant.

 Students are not pursuing a degree in theology.